Santa house closing after allegations brought to light

 “I commented a couple years ago to the mayor, that whatever happened to the Santa house?
 Because it was such a great event in downtown.
 So I think that kind of started him doing a little research to track down where is the Santa house and it was brought back then,” said Carol Kupp, co-owner of Kuppy’s Diner.

-The Santa house returned and was rebuilt in 2016, a part of the borough’s tree lighting ceremony until the discovery of sexual abuse allegations.
+The Santa house returned and was rebuilt in 2016, a part of the borough’s tree lighting ceremony until the discovery of sexual abuse allegations while the structure was privately owned.

 The previous Santa house owner was accused of sexually abusing several children.
 The father of an alleged victim said his daughter was molested as a child in the house.